 When specifying vehicle security barriers, it’s essential to understand the different capabilities of security products in order to incorporate the appropriate level of strength and resistance into your perimeter security strategy.

-The British Standards Institution’s (BSI) PAS 68 rating is considered the benchmark for HVM products, offering a strength classification based on product performance when subjected to a single horizontal impact.
+The British Standards Institution’s (BSI) PAS 68 rating is a widely renown standard for HVM products, offering a strength classification based on product performance when subjected to a single horizontal impact.

 At Jacksons we offer a range of PAS 68 barriers, fencing and bollards, designed with the sole intention of preventing or minimising the damage inflicted by vehicle-borne attacks and capable of halting a HGV whilst remaining unobtrusive.